jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

         *   **Layered Implementation:** Tasks must build upon each other sequentially.
 Task N+1 starts from the working state left by Task N.
         *   **Immediately Usable (No Dead Code):** Avoid introducing code (files, functions, classes, state) in one task that is only intended to be completed or *used* in a subsequent task.
 All code within a task must contribute directly to its verifiable behavioral outcome. **If new structures (like stores or services) are created, they must be integrated and used for at least one minimal piece of functionality within the SAME task.**
         *   **Strict Separation:** Tasks involving *only* refactoring (moving/restructuring existing code without changing behavior) MUST be separate from tasks introducing *new* functionality or behavior.
+        *   **CRITICAL: Vertical Slice Validation:** For each task, explicitly verify it implements a complete vertical slice by asking:
+            1. "Does this task create any files, classes, or services that aren't used within this same task?"
+If yes, restructure the task.
+            2. "Does this task deliver a small but complete unit of behavior that can be observed in the running application?"
+If no, restructure the task.
+            3. "Could the files created in this task be considered 'dead code' until a future task is implemented?"
+If yes, restructure the task.
     *   **Task Details:** For each task:
         *   Specify *which* files to create or modify (guided by `06-directory-structure.md`, including primary targets and potentially referencing files identified in Step 2).
         *   Detail *what* specific, minimal changes are needed (e.g., create file AND integrate, add function signature AND call site, implement minimal logic AND connect it), ensuring alignment with `05-architecture-patterns.md`.
 Consider function signatures and adapter code.